segmentio/segment-docs/src/segment-app/extensions/git.md

 Segment supports one-way synchronization from Segment to Git, but you can set up two-way synchronization using the Segment Terraform provider.

 Terraform offers an open-source way to manage Segment resources through a Git repository as an alternative to a fully managed two-way sync.
-However, this method requires third-party tools like [Atlantis](https://www.runatlantis.io/){:target="_blank"} for CI integration, which Segment doesn’t officially support.
+This method requires third-party tools like [Atlantis](https://www.runatlantis.io/){:target="_blank"} for CI integration.

 To manage Segment resources using Git and Terraform, follow these steps: